 Throughout the game, we are shown an authentic portrayal of medieval European life, as described in the above quest design section.
 For most of the game, you don’t feel like a hero, you feel like a part of this medieval world.
 This is dispelled a bit as you start single handedly solving too many main quests, most of all when you’re tasked with single handedly scouting Vranik and looking into the counterfeiting operation and the Sasau recruitment scheme.

-So the plot could have benefitted from being a bit more decentralized from Henry, however this is not extremely damaging I’d say, since it isn’t an issue that persists throughout the entirety of the game, and all the big battles are indeed fought by fairly close numbers and are portrayed believably.
+So the plot could have benefitted from being a bit more decentralized from Henry at a few moments, however this is not extremely damaging I’d say, since it isn’t an issue that persists throughout the entirety of the game, and all the big battles are indeed fought by fairly close numbers and are portrayed believably.

-NPCs gossip and converse in towns and villages, and these conversations make sense so you won’t be able to make memes of this game like you can with Oblivion, nor are they as repetitive as NPC banter tends to be in some games.
+NPCs gossip and converse in towns and villages, and these conversations make sense so you won’t be able to make memes of this game like you can with Oblivion.
+The conversations are repetitive, but less so than in Bethesda games, so you won’t see “Oblivion NPC” memes for this game most likely.
 More lore can be found in the game’s codex, which really emphasizes the passion that Warhorse Studios had when making this game.
 This is not a game meant to make money first and foremost, this is a passionate work of art.
 Warhorse Studios is extremely passionate about their country’s history, and this game is a reflection of that.
-This game should be featured in school.
+This game should be featured in schools.

 The amount of lore surrounding all locations and characters is in line with the “making of” footage available for this game.
 This is authentic historical fiction like no other game I’ve played, and more than any medieval movie or show I know of.
 Certainly much more valuable medieval history lessons than what I was taught in public schools here in the USA!

 I liked the character arc of Lord Hans Capon throughout the game, and his DLC quest expands on his character development further.
-At the beginning of the game, he is an arrogant young Lord, idle somewhat like King Wenceslas in that he prefers to spend his time chasing women and going hunting while his uncle Hanush is the one holding Rattay together.
+At the beginning of the game, he is an arrogant young Lord, idle somewhat like King Wenceslas in that he prefers to spend his time in bath houses, chasing women, and going hunting while his uncle Hanush is the one holding Rattay together.
 At the end of the game, he isn’t some completely changed, heroic nobleman who you think would make a perfect king.
 No, he just now channels his arrogance in a different way, fueling his desire to fight the enemy and defend his honor.
-It is a very believable arc, and you can’t help but appreciate the change in his character and in the relationship between him and Henry.
+It is a very believable arc, and you can’t help but appreciate the change in his character and in the relationship between him and Henry – they are practically the same personality but in completely different social classes.
+Even though he should be 15 years old during the course of the game, and based on how Henry acts, he too should be in that age range (which, in medieval times, is right around the time a boy becomes a man in society).

 There is sympathy in Kingdom Come’s portrayal of the antagonists, so this is not just propaganda hate fuel like The Patriot is.
 You’re supporting King Wenceslas’ allies, but Wenceslas is an awful king.
 The main antagonist is Sir Istvan Toth, a Hungarian nobleman who is not a monster.
 He reminds you that what he’s doing is no different than what your own superiors have done in the past.
 This is war.
 At the end, Istvan retains his honor (for the sake of his survival) opposed to massacring any civilians.
 No comic book over the top supervillains here.
 The easiest antagonist to hate is his lackey Runt, who is still a believable sort of plunderer.